khoada/mredis/README.md

 # Mredis

 Catch all exception when redis server is down and make sure your system can't be broken down.
-Have a method to create key for redis and permit use mget for an array of objects.
+Provide method to create key for redis and permit use mget for an array of objects.

 ## Installation